canonical/core-initrd/ARCHITECTURE.md

 # Core-initrd architecture

-In UC20, initrd is migrated from script based implementation (UC16/18) to **systemd based**.
-Here we do a high-level description of UC20's core-initrd architecture.
+In UC20 and further, initrd is migrated from script based implementation (UC16/18) to **systemd based**.
+Here we do a high-level description of UC's core-initrd architecture.
 The repository contains a native debian source package which contains different files and helper scripts that are used to build an initramfs that is used in Ubuntu Core systems.

 This package is meant to be installed in a classic Ubuntu system jointly with a kernel so an initrd and a `kernel.efi` binary are